vimmy126/Angular-unsplash-random-image/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# How to use
+Register your self in unspalsh API as Dev account Open photo.service.ts file replace XXXX with your API key and you  are good to go.
+If you need any help feel free to contact me at vimalthapliyal.com@gmail.com